fsulib/demo_repository_deployments/README.md

-# dataverse-demo
+# Demo Repository Deployments
-Resources for building a demo Dataverse instance, either on a local VM or to AWS
+Resources for building a demo repository instance, either on a local VM or to AWS